miley-wangrx/Garbage-Classification/README.md

   ```
   git@github.com:miley-wangrx/Garbage-Classification.git
   ```
-* Install all packages for analysi.
+* Install all packages for analysis.
   First, cd into the repo
   ```
   cd Garbage-Classification/